aws-powertools/powertools-lambda-typescript/docs/features/batch.md

 The Batch Processing utility integrates with the [Parser utility](./parser.md) to automatically validate and parse each batch record before processing.
 This ensures your record handler receives properly typed and validated data, eliminating the need for manual parsing and validation.

 To enable parser integration, import the `parser` function from `@aws-lambda-powertools/batch/parser` and pass it along with a schema when instantiating the `BatchProcessor`.
+This requires you to also [install the Parser utility](./parser.md#getting-started).

 ```typescript
 import { parser } from '@aws-lambda-powertools/batch/parser';